defano/wyldcard/README.md

 `wraptext` | Returns or sets whether the text contained by the field will automatically wrap at end of line.
 `locktext` | Returns or sets whether the text contained by the field can be edited by the user.

-Parts may be addressed in HyperTalk by name or id, and a part can refer to itself as me.
-Properties are read using the get command, and modified with the set command.
+Parts may be addressed in HyperTalk by name or id, and a part can refer to itself as `me`.
+Properties are read using the `get` command, and modified with the `set` command.
 Some examples include:

 ```
 set the visible of me to true